The aim of the strategy is to change the way waste is managed, minimise landfill and drive new initiatives.

 Clearly, landfill is not sustainable, which is why we need to explore alternative means of waste disposal.
 This is where the waste strategy comes in.
 Known officially as the Joint Municipal Waste Management Strategy, this sets out the key objectives and targets for the management of household waste and any other waste that is collected for treatment and disposal.
 The following are just some of the measures we will undertake:

-Households in Essex are currently recycling and composting over 52% of waste and it is our ambition to reach a figure of 60% by 2020.
+Households in Essex are currently recycling and composting over 52% of waste.
 Measures to help achieve this include increasing the number of materials which can be accepted by kerbside collections and at recycling centres, and the recovery of recyclable materials at a new waste treatment facility.

 Despite work to reduce and recycle as much as possible, it is inevitable a certain amount of waste will need to be disposed of.
 To deal with this, Essex County Council and Southend-on-Sea Borough Council have signed a contract with Urbaser Balfour Beatty to build and operate a mechanical biological treatment facility to treat residual waste.